mlswg/mls-protocol/draft-ietf-mls-protocol.md

 Finally, `original_child_resolution` is the array of `HPKEPublicKey` values of the nodes in the resolution of S but with the `unmerged_leaves` of P omitted.
-For example, in the ratchet tree depicted in {{resolution-example}} the `ParentHashInput` of node CD with co-path child C would contain an empty `original_child_resolution` since C's resolution includes only itself but C is also an unmerged leaf of CD.
-Meanwhile, the `ParentHashInput` of node CD with co-path child D has an array with one element in it: the HPKE public key of D.
+For example, in the ratchet tree depicted in {{resolution-example}} the `ParentHashInput` of node Z with co-path child C would contain an empty `original_child_resolution` since C's resolution includes only itself but C is also an unmerged leaf of Z. Meanwhile, the `ParentHashInput` of node Z with co-path child D has an array with one element in it: the HPKE public key of D.

 ### Using Parent Hashes